 How long will my Chinese divorce take?

-Every case is different, but in the hands of an experienced Chinese divorce and family law attorney a divorce between two foreign nationals can be finalized in as little as one month -- provided both spouses can come to an agreement over any outstanding issues relating to their separation.
-Being an internationally renowned divorce expert, Flora is usually able to have the divorce confirmed immediately after the court hearing, eliminating weeks of waiting for the judgement to be issued.
+Every case is different, but in the hands of an experienced Chinese divorce and family law attorney a divorce between two foreign citizens can be finalized in as little as one month -- provided both spouses can come to an agreement over any outstanding issues related to their separation.
+Being an internationally recognized expat divorce attorney, Flora is usually able to have the divorce confirmed immediately after the court hearing, eliminating weeks of waiting for the judgement to be issued.
 When it comes to expat divorce in China, experience is a key factor in assuring a positive outcome.

 - Divorce by litigation